 Guest post by Fred Schenkelberg, Reliability Expert for FMS Reliability

 In a previous posting (”Five Steps to Building a Better Reliability Culture”, posted on 10/06/2015), I discussed equipment reliability, reliability engineering, and reliability management.
 But this Holy Trinity of reliability does not operate in a vacuum.
-To create a sustainable reliability program within an organization requires an understanding of its culture as well as its structure.
+Creating a sustainable reliability program within an organization requires an understanding of its culture as well as its structure.

 Every organization or product is different.
 The technology, expectations, and environments are all different.
 Consider two organizations, each of which has a reliability professional well versed in a wide range of reliability tools and processes.
 One of these professionals provides coaching and mentoring across the organization and encourages every member of the team to learn and use the appropriate tools to make decisions; the other performs nearly all the reliability work independently without support or consultation with team members.
 It is easy to see that the first organization’s team, being empowered to make decisions about reliability, will be better equipped to meet its reliability goals.